 - File a proceeding directly in the Superior Court, Chancery Division, Probate Part after the will has been admitted to probate.

 At that point, you and your attorney will have to gather evidence and testimony to support your claim.
-For example, if someone is challenging a parent’s will on the grounds that a caretaker coerced the testator into leaving them a large portion of the estate, no matter how suspicious it may look, the authorities are not likely to investigate except in rare case.
-The challenger will have to look for documents such as bank transfers and other that caretaker.
+For example, when a child challenges a parent’s will on the grounds that a caretaker coerced the testator into leaving them a large portion of the estate, no matter how suspicious it may look, the authorities will rarely investigate.
+The challenger has to look for documents such as bank transfers and testimony from witnesses saying the caretaker manipulated the parent.
 So if you are considering challenging a will, be prepared to spend a fair amount of time dealing with the case – and get the assistance of a qualified attorney you can trust to give your challenge the attention it will need to be successful.

 A will that is valid on its face – A will that is signed by the testator along with notarized a self-proving affidavit signed by the testator and two witnesses that they saw the testator sign will.